 Social Science, History & Biographies

 Like to meet new people?
 Read a biography!
 Biography in Context features biographies of a vast array of people from historically significant figures to present-day newsmakers.
-It's continuously updated to ensure access to the very latest information.
+It's continuously updated to ensure access to the latest information.

 Find business plans, health information, science, history and many other topics in the Gale Virtual Reference Library.
 Try the mobile app.
 Online Help: Search Tips sheet.
 Or, watch this tutorial video to get started.
 View available apps